AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 You can use the following Commerce feature to assist in measuring the success of any personalization at scale implementation.

 - **Adobe Commerce Intelligence** - (Formerly known as Magento Business Intelligence) is a cloud platform that provides best practice insights to help you make data-driven decisions and take clear and informed actions.
 Adobe Commerce Intelligence can analyze your data to help you answer questions about order growth, customer behavior, and the effectiveness of promotional strategies.
 [Learn more](https://experienceleague.adobe.com/docs/commerce-business-intelligence/mbi/getting-started.html).

-## Features beyond commerce

-As mentioned above, [!DNL Audience Activation] uses Real-Time CDP which is available in the Experience Platform.
-You can also take advantage of other Adobe DX products, such as Adobe [!DNL Journey Optimizer], [!DNL Customer Journey Analytics], Adobe [!DNL Analytics], and others to personalize your store.
-Like [!DNL Audience Activation], it starts with connecting your Commerce instance to the Experience Platform using the [!DNL Data Connection] extension.
-[Learn more](https://experienceleague.adobe.com/docs/commerce-merchant-services/data-connection/overview.html).